liferay-search/liferay-docs/en/developer/frameworks/articles/wysiwyg-editors/04-alloy-editor/02-adding-buttons-to-the-alloyeditor/02-preparing-and-configuring-your-module.markdown

 2. Open the portlet's `build.gradle` file and update the `com.liferay.portal.kernel` `version` to `4.13.1`.
-This is the version bundled with the @product@ release.
+This is the version bundled with the @sharepoint@ release.

 3. Open the portlet class you created in step one (`MyEditorConfigContributor`) and add the following imports: